 Review and approval can be conducted as for other university funds and the university’s financial reporting system can assist in this process.

 Finally, the change in procedures eliminates unnecessary paperwork and allows the individual campuses to focus on activities and events of greatest importance to their unique needs.

 The PSC Forms page has two types of W-9 forms.
 One is the CU-W9 for Vendors which is CU’s own W-9 and Vendor Authorization form in place of the standard IRS W-9 Request for Taxpayer Identification Number and Certification form.
-CU’s form allows us to collect the information we need for both federal reporting (vendor business classifications) and internal business process (e.g., correct Remit To addresses, etc.).
-This is completed and signed by external vendors so that the University can purchase and pay for goods and services from that vendor.
-The other is the Signed W-9 for CU – a standard W-9 form already completed and signed by the University and available to vendors when the vendor will be paying CU for something.
+CU’s form allows us to collect the information we need for both federal reporting (vendor business classifications) and internal business processes (e.g., correct Remit To addresses, etc.).
+This is completed and signed by external vendors so that the university can purchase and pay for goods and services from that vendor.
+The other is the signed W-9 for CU – a standard W-9 form already completed and signed by the university and available to vendors when the vendor will be paying CU for something.